 But there was still not much concern for accuracy.
 “Throughout the 18th century, the watchword of translators was ease of reading.
 Whatever they did not understand in a text, or thought might bore readers, they omitted.
 They cheerfully assumed that their own style of expression was the best, and that texts should be made to conform to it in translation.
 Even for scholarship, except for the translation of the Bible, they cared no more than had their predecessors, and did not shrink from making translations from languages they hardly knew.”
 (Wikipedia)

-The Polish encyclopedist Ignacy Krasicki described the translator’s special role in society in his posthumous 1803 essay “O tłumaczeniu ksiąg” (On Translating Books).
-Ignacy Krasicki was the author of the first Polish novel, a poet and fabulist often named Poland’s La Fontaine, and a translator from French and Greek into Polish.
-In his essay, he wrote that “translation… is in fact an art both estimable and very difficult, and therefore is not the labor and portion of common minds; [it] should be [practiced] by those who are themselves capable of being actors, when they see greater use in translating the works of others than in their own works, and hold higher than their own glory the service that they render their country”.
+The Polish encyclopedist Ignacy Krasicki described the translator’s special role in society in his posthumous essay “O tłumaczeniu ksiąg” (On Translating Books, 1803).
+Ignacy Krasicki was the author of the first Polish novel, as well as a poet and fabulist (often named Poland’s La Fontaine) and a translator from French and Greek into Polish.
+In this essay, he wrote that “translation… is in fact an art both estimable and very difficult, and therefore is not the labor and portion of common minds; [it] should be [practiced] by those who are themselves capable of being actors, when they see greater use in translating the works of others than in their own works, and hold higher than their own glory the service that they render their country”.

 In the 19th century

 The 19th century brought new standards for accuracy and style.
 In regard to accuracy, as observed by J.M.
-Cohen, the author of the “Translation” entry in “Encyclopedia Americana” (1986, vol. 27), the policy became “the text, the whole text, and nothing but the text”, except for any bawdy passages, with the addition of extensive explanatory footnotes.
-In regard to style, the Victorians’ aim, achieved through far-reaching metaphrase or pseudo-metaphrase, was to constantly remind readers that they were reading a foreign classic.
+Cohen, the author of the “Translation” entry in the “Encyclopedia Americana” (1986, vol. 27), the policy became “the text, the whole text, and nothing but the text” (except for bawdy passages), with the addition of extensive explanatory footnotes.
+In regard to style, the Victorians’ aim was to constantly remind readers that they were reading a foreign classic.

-An exception was the outstanding translation of Persian poems by the English writer and poet Edward FitzGerald, under the name “The Rubaiyat of Omar Khayyám” (1859), with a selection of the one thousand poems written by Omar Khayyám (1048-1131), a Persian poet, mathematician and astronomer.
-The translation actually drew little of its material from the Persian original, but has stayed the first and most famous translation of Omar Khayyám’s poems to this day, despite more recent and accurate translations.
+An exception was the outstanding translation of Persian poems by the English writer and poet Edward FitzGerald.
+“The Rubaiyat of Omar Khayyám” (1859) offered a selection of poems by Omar Khayyám (1048-1131), who was also a mathematician and astronomer.
+FitzGerald’s translation actually drew little of its material from the Persian original poems, but it has stayed the first and most famous translation of Khayyám’s poems to this day, despite more recent and accurate translations.

-The “non-transparent” translation theory was first developed by German theologian and philosopher Friedrich Schleiermacher during German Romanticism, before becoming a major theory two centuries later.
+The “non-transparent” translation theory was first developed by German theologian and philosopher Friedrich Schleiermacher during German Romanticism, before becoming a mainstream theory two centuries later.
 In his seminal lecture “On the Different Methods of Translating” (1813), Schleiermacher distinguished between translation methods that move “the writer toward [the reader]”, i.e. transparency, and those that move “the reader toward [the author], i.e. an extreme fidelity to the foreignness of the source text.
 Schleiermacher favored the latter approach.
-He was motivated, however, not so much by a desire to embrace foreignness as by a nationalist desire to oppose France’s cultural domination and to promote German literature.
 His distinction between “domestication” (bringing the author to the reader) and “foreignization” (taking the reader to the author) inspired prominent theorists in the 20th century, for example Antoine Berman and Lawrence Venuti.

 In the 20th century

-Aniela Zagórska, a Polish translator, rendered into Polish nearly all the works of Joseph Conrad, a famous Polish-British novelist writing in English.
+Aniela Zagórska, a Polish translator, rendered into Polish nearly all the works of the Polish-British novelist Joseph Conrad, who wrote all his works in English.
 In Conrad’s view, translation, like other arts, inescapably involved choice, and choice implied interpretation.
-Conrad would later advise Aniela Zagórska (who also was his niece): “Don’t trouble to be too scrupulous… I may tell you that in my opinion it is better to interpret than to translate… It is, then, a question of finding the equivalent expressions.
+Conrad would later advise Aniela Zagórska (who was his niece): “Don’t trouble to be too scrupulous… I may tell you that in my opinion it is better to interpret than to translate… It is, then, a question of finding the equivalent expressions.
 And there, my dear, I beg you to let yourself be guided more by your temperament than by a strict conscience” (cited in Zdzisław Najder, “Joseph Conrad: A Life”, 2007).

-The Argentine short-story writer, essayist and poet Jorge Luis Borges, a key figure in Spanish-language literature, was also a notable translator of literary works from English, French, German, Old English and Old Norse into Spanish.
+Jorge Luis Borges, a famous Argentine short-story writer, essayist and poet, was also a notable translator of literary works from English, French, German, Old English or Old Norse into Spanish.
 He translated – while simultaneously subtly transforming – the works of William Faulkner, André Gide, Hermann Hesse, Franz Kafka, Rudyard Kipling, Edgar Allan Poe, Walt Whitman, Virginia Woolf and others.
 Borges also wrote and lectured extensively on the art of translation, holding that a translation may improve upon the original, may even be unfaithful to it, and that alternative and potentially contradictory renderings of the same work can be equally valid.

 Other translators still consciously produced literal translations, for example translators of religious, historic, academic and scientific texts, who often adhered as closely as possible to the source text, sometimes stretching the limits of the target language to produce an unidiomatic text.

 The second half of the 20th century saw the birth of a new discipline called “Translation Studies” as well as the creation of new institutes specializing in teaching it.
 The term “Translation Studies” was coined by James S. Holmes, a poet and translator of poetry, in his seminal paper “The Name and Nature of Translation Studies” (1972), regarded as the foundational statement for this new discipline.
 Born in the United States, Holmes moved permanently to Amsterdam, Netherlands, as a young man.
 While writing his own poetry, he translated many works from Dutch and Belgian poets into English.
-He was hired as an associate professor in the new Institute of Interpreters and Translators (later renamed Institute of Translation Studies) created in 1964 at the University of Amsterdam, and wrote several major articles about translation.
+He was hired as an associate professor in the new Institute of Interpreters and Translators (later renamed the Institute of Translation Studies) created in 1964 within the University of Amsterdam, and also wrote a number of influential articles about translation.

-From Antiquity to the mid-20th century, interpreting was seen as a specialized form of translation – spoken translation instead of written translation – before becoming a separate discipline.
-Interpreting Studies emancipated gradually from Translation Studies to concentrate on the practical and pedagogical aspect of interpreting, and to develop a different interdisciplinary theoretical framework, including sociological studies of interpreters and their working conditions – while such studies are still sorely lacking for translators to this day.
+From Antiquity to the mid-20th century, interpreting was only seen as a specialized form of translation – spoken instead of written – before becoming a separate discipline.
+Interpreting Studies gradually emancipated from Translation Studies in order to concentrate on the practical and pedagogical aspect of interpreting.
+It also developed a different interdisciplinary theoretical framework including sociological studies of interpreters and their working conditions – while such studies are still sorely lacking for translators to this day.

 In the 21st century

 Like their ancestors, contemporary translators have substantially helped to shape the languages into which they have translated.
-When a target language has lacked terms that are found in a source language, they have borrowed those terms, thereby enriching the target language.
-Spill-overs of source-language idiom and usage into the target-language translation have imported useful source-language calques (words or phrases borrowed from another language by literal translation) and loanwords (words adopted from one language and incorporated into another language without translation) that have enriched the target languages.
+When a target language lacks terms that are found in a source language, they borrow those terms, thereby enriching the target language with source-language calques (literally translated words or phrases) and loanwords (words incorporated into another language without translation).

-Translation Studies is now defined as an academic interdiscipline that includes many fields of study (comparative literature, computer science, history, linguistics, philology, philosophy, semiotics, terminology), with the need for translators to choose a specialty (legal, economic, technical, scientific, literary) in order to be trained accordingly.
+Translation Studies is now an academic interdiscipline that includes many fields of study (comparative literature, computer science, history, linguistics, philology, philosophy, semiotics, terminology), with the need for translators to choose a specialty (legal, economic, technical, scientific or literary translation) in order to be trained accordingly.

 The internet has fostered a worldwide market for translation services, for language localization and for translation software.
-It has also brought many issues for translators, with lower fees, precarious employment and scarce and little paid freelance work, and with the rise of unpaid volunteer translation (including crowdsourced translation) promoted by major organizations that have the necessary funds to hire many professionals… but no professional translators.
+It has also brought many issues, with precarious employment for some translators, with scarce freelance work and lower fees for other translators, and with the rise of unpaid volunteer translation – including crowdsourced translation – promoted by major organizations that have the necessary funds to hire many professionals… but no professional translators.

-Despite the omnipresent MT (machine translation) and CAT (computer-assisted translation) tools that are supposed to speed up the translation process, some translators still want to be compared to artists… and not only for the precarious life they have.
-According to Christopher Kasparek in “The Translator’s Endless Toil” (1983), the literary translator’s role in relation to a text is to interpret a work of art, like a musician or an actor would do.
-Some non-literary translators also want to be compared as “artists” when translating academic works and other works, for the craft, knowledge, dedication and passion they put into their own work.
+Despite the omnipresent MT (machine translation) and CAT (computer-assisted translation) tools that are supposed to speed up the translation process, some translators still want to be compared to artists, not only for the precarious life they have, but also for the craft, knowledge, dedication and passion they put into their work.